MaastrichtU-IDS/dsri-documentation/website/docs/workflows-introduction.md

   * [workflows-cwl](https://github.com/Duke-GCB/calrissian/)
 * Propose a GUI to build the workflows: [Rabix Composer](https://rabix.io/)

-## To be implemented

-### Apache Airflow

-Define, schedule and run workflows.
-See [this deployment for OpenShift](https://github.com/majordomusio/openshift-airflow).

-See also: Airflow on [Kubernetes blog](https://kubernetes.io/blog/2018/06/28/airflow-on-kubernetes-part-1-a-different-kind-of-operator/), and Kubernetes in [Airflow documentation](https://airflow.apache.org/docs/stable/kubernetes.html).

-### Apache Spark

-Write programs running in parallel using Java, Python, R, Scala or SQL with the [Spark](https://spark.apache.org/) framework.

-### Kubeflow

-Optimized for Tensorflow workflows on Kubernetes.

-Pipelines written in Python.

 ### KubeGene

 [KubeGene](https://kubegene.io/) is a turn-key genome sequencing workflow management framework.